xzel23/utility/README.md

  - BREAKING: package `com.dua3.utility.db` was moved to a separate library `utility.db`.
 You have to update dependencies and module-info.
  - REMOVED: `Font.getAwtFont()` and `Font.getTextWidth()`; these introduced a dependency on java.desktop and can be easily replaced where needed.
+ - The utility.db library now include methods to dynamically load JDBC drivers.
+This allows to use jlink on applications that use non-modular JDBC-drivers.
  - dependencies on these modules were removed from the main library, allowing for smaller `jlink` images:
     - java.xml
     - java.desktop